Quick start

 Templates that do not start with a capital letter are post type agnostic.
 You can select these templates while editing any single post/page across your site.
 IceCubo theme comes with the following site-wide templates:

-- boxed → content is featured in a box
+- boxed → Content is featured in a box

 - notitle-alike-page → Like a Page template, just without a Title